gofr-dev/gofr/docs/references/configs/page.md

 ---

 -  DB_SSLMODE
--  Currently supported only for PostgreSQL
+-  Currently supported only for PostgreSQL, with Default certificate file.
 -  disable

 {% /table %}